-Next-gen sequencing techniques have generated transcriptome data, but only a few of these species have gene interaction networks.
-The software tools we collect and build will generate gene-interaction edges using inter-species and intra-species techniques.
+Next-gen sequencing techniques have generated transcriptome data for some of these 21 species, but only a few of these fully-sequenced species have gene interaction networks.
+The software tools we collect and build in this project will generate gene-interaction edges using inter-species and intra-species techniques.
 This is timely, because many additional plant species will soon be sequenced and then expression data will be available.

+Figure1: